 The historical period saw some schemes significantly exceed the amounts recommended by the QCA, while others' costs were within or very close to the budgeted amounts.
-It is important for the focus to be placed on those schemes which see substantial cost exceedances.
+It is important for the focus to be placed on those schemes which exhibited substantial cost increases.